 Most doctors require at least one test to confirm a diagnosis of MS. But once an exam and all testing are completed, a doctor will look at all the evidence and information available to determine if a person has MS or not.

 - People with MS suffer varying symptoms and experience them differently.
-Patients suffering from MS may have problems in a number of areas, including cognitive difficulties such as memory loss, concentration issues, and challenges with word recall; vision issues such as blurred vision, loss of color vision, blindness in a single eye, double vision, and uncontrolled eye movements; bladder and bowel problems; and fatigue, which also includes “lassitude” or “MS fatigue” that many believe is unique to those who suffer with MS. It's more serious that simply feeling tired and typically happens every day and can occur even after a patient has a good night’s sleep.
+Patients suffering from MS may have problems in a number of areas, including cognitive difficulties such as memory loss, concentration issues, and challenges with word recall; vision issues such as blurred vision, loss of color vision, blindness in a single eye, double vision, and uncontrolled eye movements; bladder and bowel problems; and fatigue, which also includes "lassitude" or "MS fatigue" that many believe is unique to those who suffer from MS. It's more serious than simply feeling tired and typically happens every day and can occur even after a patient has a good night's sleep.
 Lassitude fatigue seems to increase if the patient experiences heat and humidity.

-If You Need Disability Benefits for MS
+Contact Our Nebraska SSDI Attorneys if You Need Disability Benefits for MS

 Even though the Social Security Administration (SSA) cites MS in its Blue Book of impairments, it's not easy to obtain disability benefits for this disease.
 To fully understand the application process and the requirements to qualify for MS disability, it's helpful to hire a Social Security (SS) disability attorney to advocate on your behalf.